 I have had some very interesting relationships with clients over the years, and one in particular will always stand out.
 She was an older woman with schizophrenia who I rather fondly thought of as crusty and cantankerous.
 She was chronically psychotic, and frequently called the police because she thought poison was being placed in her room.
 It drove the building staff crazy, and I would regularly get calls from them asking me to come by and check on her.
 The client had a fun, quirky sense of humour, and this produced some amusing insults directed my way; she wasn’t too fond of me because a) I didn’t believe her about the poison, and b) I came to stick a needle in her every couple weeks.

 In time she ended up being diagnosed with terminal cancer, and moved into hospice care.
 The change in her was the most remarkable thing I’ve ever seen.
 After years of being continuously actively psychotic, her delusions abated, and she was the most relaxed and content I’d ever seen her She enjoyed my visits, and while she still had the energy I would take her out for coffee.
 She found greater peace as she neared death than she had experienced for many, many years.
 Sometimes the world works in mysterious ways.

 The benefit of meeting in the middle

 My own experience with mental illness has made me a strong advocate for patient autonomy, although I’ll freely admit that at times I’ve seen involuntary treatment work wonders.
-I had one client who came to me after a long stay in hospital.
+One of my psych patients came to me after a long stay in hospital.
 He’d originally been admitted because he was making threatening gestures with a weapon, triggered by an uncommon symptom known as Capgras delusions, which involves the belief that familiar people have been replaced by imposters.
 The client was released on a community treatment order, which mandated ongoing involuntary treatment in the community, and he was on an injectable antipsychotic every 2 weeks.